 Our ability to pay dividends is primarily dependent on our receiving distributions of funds from our subsidiaries.
-Relevant PRC statutory laws and regulations permit payments of dividends by our PRC subsidiaries only out of their retained earnings, if any, as determined in accordance with PRC accounting standards and regulations.
-The results of operations reflected in the consolidated financial statements prepared in accordance with U.S. GAAP differ from those reflected in the statutory financial statements of our PRC subsidiaries.
+Relevant statutory laws and regulations of mainland China permit payments of dividends by our mainland China subsidiaries only out of their retained earnings, if any, as determined in accordance with PRC accounting standards and regulations.
+The results of operations reflected in the consolidated financial statements prepared in accordance with U.S. GAAP differ from those reflected in the statutory financial statements of our mainland China subsidiaries.

-Under PRC law, our PRC subsidiaries are required to provide for certain statutory reserves, namely a general reserve, an enterprise expansion fund and a staff welfare and bonus fund and allocate at least 10% of their after-tax profits on an individual company basis as determined under PRC accounting standards to the general reserve, and have the right to discontinue allocations to the general reserve if such reserve has reached 50% of registered capital on an individual company basis.
+Under PRC law, our mainland China subsidiaries are required to provide for certain statutory reserves, namely a general reserve, an enterprise expansion fund and a staff welfare and bonus fund and allocate at least 10% of their after-tax profits on an individual company basis as determined under PRC accounting standards to the general reserve, and have the right to discontinue allocations to the general reserve if such reserve has reached 50% of registered capital on an individual company basis.
 In addition, they are also required to make appropriations to the enterprise expansion fund and staff welfare and bonus fund at the discretion of their respective boards of directors.
-The VIEs in China are also subject to similar statutory reserve requirements.
+The VIEs in mainland China are also subject to similar statutory reserve requirements.
 These reserves can only be used for specific purposes and are not transferable to us in the form of loans, advances or cash dividends.
-As of December 31, 2019, 2020 and 2021, our PRC subsidiaries and the VIEs had appropriated RMB84.5 million, RMB87.8 million and RMB91.3 million (US\$14.3 million), respectively, of retained earnings for their statutory reserves.
+As of December 31, 2020, 2021 and 2022, our mainland China subsidiaries and the VIEs had appropriated RMB87.8 million, RMB91.3 million and RMB93.6million (US\$13.6 million), respectively, of retained earnings for their statutory reserves.

-As a result of these PRC laws and regulations, prior to allocations of after-tax profits to the statutory reserves, our PRC subsidiaries and VIEs are restricted in their ability to transfer a portion of their net assets to us.
+As a result of these mainland China laws and regulations, prior to allocations of after-tax profits to the statutory reserves, our PRC subsidiaries and the VIEs are restricted in their ability to transfer a portion of their net assets to us.

-Foreign exchange and other regulation in the PRC may further restrict our PRC subsidiaries and VIEs from transferring funds to us in the form of dividends, loans and advances.
-As of December 31, 2019, 2020 and 2021, the amounts of the net restricted assets of our PRC subsidiaries and the VIEs were RMB3,090.6 million, RMB4,582.9 million, and RMB4,925.0 million (US\$772.8 million), respectively.
+Foreign exchange and other regulation in the PRC may further restrict our mainland China subsidiaries and the VIEs from transferring funds to us in the form of dividends, loans and advances.
+As of December 31, 2020, 2021 and 2022, the amounts of the net restricted assets of our mainland China subsidiaries and the VIEs were RMB4,582.9 million, RMB4,925.0 million and RMB5,162.5 million, (US\$748.5 million), respectively.

-C. Research and Development, Patents and Licenses, etc.
+C.Research and Development, Patents and Licenses, etc.